astral-sh/rye/docs/philosophy.md

   which allows both remote and local references to co-exist and it rewrites them on publish.

 - **No Exposed Pip:** pip is intentionally not exposed.
-If you were to install something into the virtualenv, it disappears next time you sync.
-If you symlink `rye` to `~/.rye/shims/pip` you can get access to pip without installing it into the virtualenv.
-There be dragons.
+If you install something into the virtualenv with pip, it disappears next time you sync.

 - **No Workspace Spec:** for monorepos and things of that nature, the Python ecosystem would need a definition of workspaces.
 Today that does not exist which forces every